 - Initial.
 The aspect is delivered in an ad-hoc fashion

-- Defined.
+- Managed.
 The aspect is documented and delivered consistently.

-- Managed.
+- Defined.
 The aspect is managed using ad-hoc feedback on the quality and timeliness of deliverables.

 - Quantitatively Managed.
 The aspect is systematically being measured for quality, quantity and timeliness of deliverables.

 - Optimizing.
 The aspect is continuously being optimized and improved upon.

 In contrary to the CMMI, the SOC-CMM is a continuous maturity model.
 Thus, the maturity stages do not have the pre-requisite that all elements must be executed at a specified level before that level is formally reached.
 Instead, improvement is continuous and can be done on all aspects simultaneously and independently.
 The optimal maturity level for your SOC depends on the effort required to move towards a higher maturity level, the effort required to maintain that maturity level and the importance of moving towards that maturity level for the aspect under evaluation.

 The SOC-CMM uses a continuous approach to measuring capability across the technology and services domains.
 These 2 domains were selected because they express capabilities as features of implementation.
 These can be technical features, such as the existence of certain tooling options or other features such as service artefacts or even facilities.
 Each capability can be scored individually using a 5-point grading system to granularly determine the exact capability level for the aspect under evaluation.